WimJongeneel/ts-form-validator/README.md

 ## Clearing errors

 To clear all error you can call `clear` on the `ValidatorState` and get a validator state with no errors inside.
 Note that this state will return `true` for `error` as the validator hasn't ran yet.
 Alternatifly you can provide `clear` with a fieldname and it will then only clear the error of that field.
 This is very useful for clear-errors-as-you-type forms.
 If you call `validate` with no argument to validate all fields all existing errors will be cleared

+## Examples

+See `src/index.tsx` for a longer example.
+The example form has three fields, one gets validated on submit, one gets validated on typing and one gets validated on submit and clears on type.

+> todo:
+> - document all rules for the different types